You can be sitting in a room full of people and still feel completely alone.

 The Fear of Being Misunderstood

-Maybe you’ve tried opening up before.
+Maybe you have tried opening up before.

 Maybe someone dismissed your feelings.
 Maybe someone changed the subject.
 Maybe someone gave advice instead of listening.